 The diagnosis of osteoporosis—or warning-level osteopenia—may cause you to frantically search for information on how to increase bone density.
 The answer may be as simple as the food you eat and your activity level.
-Of course, your physician can prescribe a drug when you ask how … Read More
+Of course, your physician can prescribe a drug when you ask how to increase bone density, … Read More

 According to the National Institutes of Health, osteoporosis is a disease that weakens bones and makes them more prone to breaks.
 To determine whether you have osteoporosis, your physician will order a bone mineral density test to take a "snapshot" of your bone health.
-The test … Read More
+The test can identify osteoporosis and … Read More

 Certain conditions or disorders can develop as we age that impact our quality of life and ability to live independently.
 Here, we take a look at the most common health problems in elderly people—conditions always worth monitoring.
 Osteoarthritis: Sometimes called "wear and tear" arthritis, osteoarthritis is characterized by a loss … Read More